My Coccyx Pain or Coccydynia

-The physical therapist told me that they couldn’t really help me since my issue was in an area that it was hard to reach, but she referred me to a physical therapist from the Gynecology department.
-I saw the physical therapist from the Gynecology department on December 16th and after a short evaluation she told me that the muscles of my pelvic floor were very tight and that was one possible cause of my pain.
+The physical therapist told me that they couldn’t really help me since my issue was in an area that was hard to reach, but she referred me to a physical therapist from the Gynecology department.
+I saw the physical therapist from the Gynecology department on December 16th and after a short evaluation, she told me that the muscles of my pelvic floor were very tight and that was one possible cause of my pain.
 We began therapy with exercises that same visit, I am going to say that at the beginning I wasn’t comfortable with this kind of therapy.
-During my visits the physical therapist manipulated my pelvic floor muscles from my vagina with her fingers and after each visit she gave me a set of exercises to continue my improvement at home.
+During my visits, the physical therapist manipulated my pelvic floor muscles from my vagina with her fingers and after each visit, she gave me a set of exercises to continue my improvement at home.
 Around that time I began to use the Sunbeam Body Shaped Heating pad for about 10 min before going to bed, this was another key element for my recovery.
-From the first therapy I felt better, and as I continue with therapy and exercises I could see and feel my quick improvement.
-On February 12 of 2016, after only 4 session, I was discharged from having office visits; I felt so much better after only 2 months.
+From the first therapy, I felt better, and as I continue with therapy and exercises I could see and feel my quick improvement.
+On February 12 of 2016, after only 4 sessions, I was discharged from having office visits; I felt so much better after only 2 months.